Electronic symbol: Standards for symbols

+The standards do not all agree, and use of unusual (even if standardized) symbols can lead to confusion and errors.

-Symbols usage is sometimes unique to engineering disciplines, and national or local variations to international standards exist.
+Symbols usage is sometimes idiosyncratic to engineering disciplines, and national or local variations to international standards exist.
 For example, lighting and power symbols used as part of architectural drawings may be different from symbols for devices used in electronics.

 Common electronic symbols

 Symbols shown are typical examples, not a complete list.

 Traces

 Grounds

 The shorthand for ground is GND.
 Optionally, the triangle in the middle symbol may be filled in.